yegorf1/VilTAGE/README.md

 ### Contributing & Source

-The author of VilTAGE is Vilém Zouhar (ViliX64).
+The author of VilTAGE is Vilém Zouhar (@ViliX64) (@rustilnee contributed to!).
 I'm constantly improving the code base.
 Reporting any issues/suggesting new things is the best way how to improve VilTAGE.
 You can also change the code itself and commit changes!

 ### License